Logo

 Workers can achieve unlimited levels of success by being a freelancer or self-employed workers – don’t let anyone tell you otherwise.
 It’s easy to see why freelancers get so much flack for how they do business.
 Here are a couple of reasons.

 Brick-and-mortar businesses seem more professional.
-In essence, both freelancers and self-employed individuals are business owners, so why don’t they get the same level of respect?
-Some clients hold businesses with a walk-in office to be much more credible compared to less tangible online businesses – though both are equally valid.
+In essence, freelancers and self-employed individuals are business owners, so why don’t they get the same respect?
+Some clients hold businesses with a walk-in office to be much more credible than less tangible online businesses – though both are equally valid.
 Proving that a freelancer’s business is real, even though it’s mainly based online, can be tough.

 Anyone can call themselves a business.
 Today, just anyone can create a website and offer a service.
-It can be difficult for some clients to tell apart which businesses are real and which ones are just hobbies.
+It can be difficult for some clients to distinguish between businesses that are real and those that are just hobbies.

-With so many non-professionals diving into the professional marketplace, finding someone who is devoted to his craft can be challenging.
+With so many non-professionals diving into the professional marketplace, finding someone devoted to his craft can be challenging.

-If money is the measure of success, then it doesn’t matter if you’re freelancing or self-employed.
+They believe a business isn’t official unless it’s brick-and-mortar-based, is completely yours, and you’re not taking client orders.
+If money is the measure of success, it doesn’t matter if you’re freelancing or self-employed.

-There are tens and thousands of freelancers who make a lot more money than self-employed workers who boast about building their businesses from the ground up.
+There are tens and thousands of freelancers who make much more money than self-employed workers who boast about building their businesses from the ground up.
 As long as you offer quality service, you’ll find clients lining up at your door.

 What is the difference between freelancing and self-employment?